winthegame/slack-bot-repl/README.md

-# slack-bot-repl
-REPL bot for Slack
+# JS REPL for Slack